- The Mount Royal

 See the complete race results on Sportstats official website

 A SHORT HISTORY OF THE TUQUES BLEUES

 The Montreal Snowshoe Club was founded in 1840.
 Its members would gather each week at nightfall on Sherbrooke Street near McGill College for a 20 km snowshoe hike through the forest of Mount Royal.
 This winter sport was one the main social, recreational and philanthropic activities of the time and provided some of the most influential businessmen of Montreal the time to socialize together.
 Around 1870, the Club members started wearing the blue tuque, a symbol of their excellence in competition.

-Les amis de la montagne wish to thank the major partners for their ongoing commitment and support of the event: principal partner in the Gold category, Manulife, privileged partners, Tubbs Snowshoes and Atlas Snowshoes, and public partner, the Ville de Montréal, for its support towards the realisation of their mission.
+Les amis de la montagne wishes to thank the major partners for their ongoing commitment and support of the event: principal partner in the Gold category, Manulife, privileged partners, Tubbs Snowshoes and Atlas Snowshoes, and public partner, the Ville de Montréal, for its support towards the realisation of its mission.

 A warm thank you to the Tuques Bleues Committee presided by Jeffrey Drummond; Abe Adham, Robert Fortier, Richard M. Hart, Érik Moisan and Diana Ferrara Scalia, for their important role in reaching the fundraising goals.

 Photos: Delphine Delair and Tzara Maud